 Using the analysis and data from Tasks 2 and 3, the consultant will compile a summary of the current conditions, transportation opportunities, and challenges.
-The findings summary will include input from the TAC, modeling exercise, stakeholders, and public engagement and equity considerations.
+The findings summary will include input from the TAC, modeling exercise, stakeholders, and public engagement considerations.
 The consultants should propose a comprehensive and effective process while developing associated strategies and recommendations that incorporate items such as but, not limited to the following as appropriate:

 - Transportation Safety.

 - Transit and micro-transit, including potential mobility hubs.

 - Micromobility.

 - Pedestrians and bicyclists.

-- Electric vehicles.

-- Autonomous vehicles.
+- Alternative Fuel Vehicles Autonomous vehicles.

 - Ferry services.

 - Freight mobility.

-- Resiliency to climate change.
+- Resiliency to extreme weather impacts.

 - Complete Streets.

 - Emerging transportation trends.